Thesis

 Some examples of travel policies that can be set include the following:

-Traditional corporate travel management platforms require users to use a separate interface to make sure policies are followed.
+Traditional corporate travel management platforms require users to use a separate interface to ensure policies are followed.
 One way of thinking about Ramp’s approach is that it treats the transaction as the interface.
 As Packy McCormick explains:

 “Instead of forcing employees to log into a specific site to do a thing, companies can set rules, and the card can enforce those rules depending on the context.
 The transaction itself becomes a mini-app - understanding the context, approving or denying, and even routing to a better solution.
 No dedicated website needed.”